Sports Performance | Personal Training

 Now you know more about personal training and some things to think about before beginning.
 Personal training is an excellent program for many people, but you might not see consistent results if you cannot commit to it.
 One hour a week is certainly better than nothing, but figure out the time and money you can dedicate to your program and stick to it.
 Training can be expensive, but investing in yourself is one of the best financial decisions you can make.

 At EW Motion Therapy, our trainers work with your goals to develop a plan to get you there, and we want to guide you and cheer you on throughout your journey.
-If you are interested in personal training with us, fill out our personal training self-assessment by clicking on the button below to see if our program fits your needs.
+If you are interested in learning more about personal training with us, click the button below to download our answers to 20 frequently asked questions.